-- Hire a professional consultant(s) to inventory all historic and archaeological resources within the Area of Potential Effect (APE) which are over 50 years old using the WISAARD System.
+- Hire a professional consultant(s) to inventory all historic and archaeological resources within the Area of Potential Effect (APE) at the reconnaissance level which are over 50 years old using the WISAARD System.
 However, many large- scale projects which may extend beyond a ten-year time frame, DAHP recommends that a survey cut-off date of 40 years be implemented.

 - For further information on how to inventory historic buildings click here.

 - For further information on how to inventory archaeological resources click here.

 - Based on the inventory of historic and archaeological resources, DAHP will make a determination of eligibility for listing on the National Register of Historic Places for the various resources.

 - Properties already listed on the National Register are, of course, "eligible".
 Properties not yet listed are considered eligible if they meet the following criteria:

 - Age - 50 years old or older

 - Intergrity - resource has a high level of architectural/physical intergrity.